Jdf2023/julia2rust/README.md

 ## Documentation

 Usage:
-    `julia2rust file1.jl file2.jl file3.jl ... `
+    `julia2rust file.jl`

-This accepts julia file/s as input/s and outputs rust file/s of the same name on the same directory as the input julia file/s.
+This accepts julia file as input and outputs rust file of the same name on the same directory as the input julia file.

-There must at least one `main` julia function which will be translated to `main` function in the generated rust file which serves as the entry point of every rust program.
+There must be exactly one `main` julia function which will be translated to `main` function in the generated rust file which serves as the entry point of every rust program.

 Note that this does not currently work with `cargo`.